 - a little more expensive – fees to the government for international marriages have been doubled.
 So we now need you to pay a €250 initial fee, which is non refundable, for the initial booking.
 Of this about €221 goes straight to the authorities for the processing and approval of your documentation.

 - a little slower – instead of 2 days, we expect to take about a week (from receipt of your documents) to confirming your wedding date.
-But we should often be able to organise a wedding date within 2 weeks of you contacting us.
+Right now (1st Feb) it is sometimes taking longer than it should so please give us as much time as you can.

 There are still some grey areas with the new requirements.
 So we would prefer you to contact us telling us who who you are, where you are from, and your circumstances.
 Then we can give you detailed personal advice.
 But in general terms you will need;

-- The 2019 Notice of Marriage – we’ll send you a copy of this form to fill out and sign.
+- The 2019 Application form – we’ll send you a copy of this form to fill out and sign.

 - A Power of Attorney – we’ll send you this too.
 It just means that you say it is OK for us to organise the wedding for you.